About tests in pregnancy

-Most ultrasounds show that babies are developing normally, but sometimes ultrasounds can pick up abnormalities.
-Some fetal abnormalities aren’t serious and won’t need much, if any, treatment.
-But other abnormalities can be a sign of serious disability.
-It’s worth thinking about how you might feel if your ultrasounds show abnormalities.
+Most ultrasounds show that babies are developing well, but sometimes ultrasounds can pick up problems with development.
+Some fetal anomalies aren’t serious and won’t need much, if any, treatment.
+But other anomalies can be a sign of serious disability.
+It’s worth thinking about how you might feel if your ultrasounds show anomalies.

 Blood tests in pregnancy

 Your midwife or doctor will want to do a blood test in early pregnancy to find out your blood type and check for some infections and other health concerns.